ME 481/482 – Senior Design Project I/II

 - Follow the instructions on the ME shop Website to add yourself to the ME Shop Laulima workspace

-- Must be renewed every academic year: All members of your team must complete the annual safety training video and quiz found on the Laulima Workspace (to be released Sept.
-1)
+- Must be renewed every academic year: All members of your team must read the safety manual and complete the online quiz (found on the Laulima Workspace: module 1) and attend an in-person safety briefing.

-- To use any equipment you need to also complete Red Level training at a minimum.
+- To use any equipment you need to also, at a minimum, complete online Red Level training.

 - Must be renewed every academic year: First complete the video training found on the Laulima Workspace (all students must do this each year)